PsReader/My-Pages/README.md

 ## Root Files

-- `index.html` — likely a portfolio or landing page.
+- `index.html` — My landing page.
-- `portofolio.html` — likely a personal portfolio page.
+- `portofolio.html` — My personal portfolio page.
-- `style.css` — shared styles for the root pages.
+- `style.css` — styles for the root pages.

-## Usage

-Open a project folder and read its `README.md` for specific setup instructions.
-Most static projects can be opened directly in a browser.
-The `Origami AR` project uses Vite and requires Node.js to run locally.

 ## Notes

 - If you want to run `Origami AR`, navigate to `Origami AR` and use `npm install` followed by `npm run dev`.
 - `Pudding Paradise` and `Scratchpad` can be viewed by opening their HTML files in a browser.
 - `TheAkashic` already contains its own project-level documentation.

-## License

-This workspace and its projects are available under the MIT License unless otherwise noted in individual project folders.